-from the null-and-void dept
+from the presume-openness,-but-don't-you-dare-act-on-that-presumption dept

 Do you like irony?
 Documents obtained by the Freedom of the Press Foundation (and shared with Jason Leopold of Vice) through an FOIA request show how the Obama administration and various agencies worked together to dismantle FOIA reform efforts.
 "Presumption of openness," my [REDACTED].

 The documents confirm longstanding suspicions about the administration's meddling, and lay bare for the first time how it worked to undermine FOIA reform bills that received overwhelming bipartisan support and were unanimously passed by both the House and Senate in 2014 — yet were never put up for a final vote.Jason Leopold has also obtained some documents of his own.
 These show the SEC and FTC were also instrumental in preventing the FOIA reform bill from landing on the President's desk.

 It's an annual tradition.
 Legislators will offer up an FOIA reform bill, usually with broad support, and it will end up going nowhere.
 Too many agencies would prefer to leave the FOIA as it is -- intermittently useful but far too often reliant on lawsuits and endless appeals to wrest documents out of the government's hands.
 Exemptions are abused and agencies further contribute to the general opacity by ever-so-slowly upgrading their digital document-handling capabilities and outdated (and incomplete) search systems.

 As Leopold notes, the 2014 effort to reform the Freedom of Information Act passed out of the House with a 410-0 vote.
 And then it was left to die as agencies like the DOJ and SEC stepped in to halt forward progress.

 The administration released its own talking points in opposition of the reform effort, claiming that any more openness would throw the machinery of government into disarray.